HellperKK/Stoicos/Guide/ENG.md

 The project started in october 2015.
 It has been slowly growing since and and is at the moment transiting between the version 3 and 4.

 The first version was merely a test.
 It served to decide some of the language's basis but wasn't easy nor pleasant to use.
-The second version fixed part of those problems a made the syntax more cleared.
+The second version fixed part of those problems and made the syntax clearer.
 Finally, the third added more flexibility with more advanced features.

-In fact, there are still some changes coming to the language which are the main reason for the development of a fourth version, as some elements have yet to be upgraded.
+In fact, there are still some changes coming to the language which are the main reasons for the development of a fourth version, as some elements have yet to be upgraded.

 ## So you want to write a game?

 ### Your first game
-To start making a game, create a new directory, then download Stoicos.exe and place at its root.
+To start making a game, create a new directory, then download the last release of Stoicos.exe and place at its root.
 Then add a picture of your choice named `sprite.png` at the same place.
 Then create a .txt file named `Main.txt` still in the same folder and fill it with that code :

 ```